redflitzi/StrTr/README.md

 ### **StrTr(string** fromChars **, string** toChars **)** <a id="id-s1"></a>

-This method returns a copy of the current string where all occurrences of each character in **fromChars** have been translated to the corresponding character in **toChars**, i.e., every occurrence of fromChars[n] has been replaced with toChars[n], where n is a valid offset in both arguments.
+This overload returns a copy of the current string where all occurrences of each character in **fromChars** have been translated to the corresponding character in **toChars**, i.e., every occurrence of fromChars[n] has been replaced with toChars[n], where n is a valid offset in both arguments.

 Call it just like:
 ```